What is Eutrophication: Causes & Effects Explained

 Introduction to Eutrophication

-Eutrophication is a serious environmental issue affecting water bodies worldwide.
-It refers to the excessive growth of plants and algae due to an increase in nutrients like nitrogen, carbon, and phosphorus in water systems.
-This phenomenon primarily occurs in lakes, canals, and shallow rivers, where the risk is higher than in deep water.
+Eutrophication is a serious environmental issue impacting water bodies around the globe.
+It describes the rapid growth of plants and algae triggered by an overload of nutrients—especially nitrogen, carbon, and phosphorus—in aquatic systems.
+This phenomenon is more common in lakes, canals, and shallow rivers than in deeper waters.

 eutrophicaiton, causes of eutrophication, Eutrophication, What is Eutrophication? , Causes of Eutrophication , Effects of Eutrophication , Types of Eutrophication , Algal Bloom , Eutrophication Prevention , Cultural Eutrophication vs. Natural Eutrophication , Eutrophication Examples , Eutrophication in Lakes , Eutrophication in USA, Canada, UK, Australia, India,